Documentation-Pro/react-calendar.github.io/docs/pages/setup.md

 Everything you need to access/manipulate with React Calendar is going to be found on the Calendar Components props.
 You can find more about the interactivity and customization of your calendar here: <a href='../eventlistener/'>Event Listeners</a>, <a href='../styling/'>Styling</a>

-## Start React App

-  *Note: Replace "my-app" with whatever you'd like to name your app.*

-1. Change into your app directory by running the following command:
-  > cd my-app
-2. Start your React app by running the following command:
-  > npm start

-This should automatically open up your app in your systems default web browser.

 ## Conclusion